 Completing Europe's Economic and Monetary Union

-In June 2015, the President of the European Commission, in close cooperation with the President of the Euro Summit, the President of the Eurogroup, the President of the European Central Bank and the President of the European Parliament, presented a report on an ambitious yet pragmatic roadmap for completing the Economic and Monetary Union (EMU).
-The Five Presidents also agreed on a roadmap for implementation that should consolidate the euro area by early 2017 (Stage 1), as a stepping-stone towards more fundamental reforms in Stage 2.
+In June 2015, the President of the European Commission, in close cooperation with the President of the Euro Summit, the President of the Eurogroup, the President of the European Central Bank and the President of the European Parliament (the Five Presidents), presented a report on an ambitious yet pragmatic roadmap for completing the Economic and Monetary Union (EMU).